torvalds/linux/Documentation/arch/arm64/sme.rst

   vectors from 0 to VL/8-1 stored in the same endianness invariant format as is used for SVE vectors.

-* On thread creation TPIDR2_EL0 is preserved unless CLONE_SETTLS is specified, in which case it is set to 0.
+* On thread creation PSTATE.ZA and TPIDR2_EL0 are preserved unless CLONE_VM
+  is specified, in which case PSTATE.ZA is set to 0 and TPIDR2_EL0 is set to 0.

 2. Vector lengths
 ------------------